matomo-org/developer-documentation/docs/3.x/generated/Piwik/Widget/WidgetConfig.md

 <a name="setParameters" id="setParameters"></a>
 ### `setParameters()`

 Sets (overwrites) the parameters of the widget.
 These parameters will be added to the URL when rendering the widget.
-You can access these parameters via `Piwik\Common::getRequestVar(...)`.
+You can access these parameters via `Piwik\Common::getRequestVar(.

+..)`.

 #### Signature